xplosionmind/old.tommi.space/_notes/public/Bugs and Feature Requests.md

 [Joplin](http://joplinapp.org) is a wonderful and complete note-taking app.

 <div class="red box">
-	<strong>Note</strong>: I stopped using Joplin as my daily driver since November 2020 and I switched to <a href="https://obsidian.md" rel="noopener noreferrer" target="_blank" title="Obsidian official website">Obsidian</a>.
+	<strong>Note</strong>: I stopped using Joplin as my daily driver since November 2020 and I switched to <a href="https://obsidian.md"  target="_blank" title="Obsidian official website">Obsidian</a>.
 The reasons why I did this are in <a href="/switch-to-zettelkasten" title="Switch to Zettelkasten">this blog post</a>.
 </div>

 ### Features requests